 Mode-Division Multiplexing has grown remarkably over the last few years.
 MDM involves using the different modes of few- or multi-mode optical fibers as unique data channels such that the capacity of the optical fiber can be scaled.
 One of the key challenges with this approach is finding a practical way of actually exciting and separating the fiber modes.

 The mode multiplexers developed by Modular Photonics overcome this challenge with market-leading performance.
-They are completely compatible with existing multimode fiber networks in Data Centers.
-They can also be used for Research & Teaching into mode-division multiplexing, fiber sensing and nonlinear optics.
+They can be used for Research & Teaching into mode-division multiplexing, fiber sensing and nonlinear optics.

 Modular Photonics products are assembled using industry standard alignment processes, allowing for reliable and low-loss connections for operation in telecoms environments.